cat-lemonade/PDFDataExtractor/README.md

 ======
 PDFDataExtractor:

-   The paper is currently under review.
+   Zhu, M. and Cole, J., 2022.
+PDFDataExtractor: A Tool for Reading Scientific Text and Interpreting Metadata from the Typeset Literature in the Portable Document Format.
+Journal of Chemical Information and Modeling, 62(7), pp.1633-1643.

    This project was financially supported by the Science and Technology Facilities Council (STFC), the Royal Academy of Engineering (RCSRF1819\7\10), and BASF.